jtpcode/Zoo/README.md

 - some data into needed tables.

 Future development ideas:
-- when searching animal information, choose animal name from a list
+- when searching animal information, choose animal name from a list?
 - unique identifiers for animals (like "social security number") and staff members
+- enable editing medical records
 -

 --